top content planning tools

 While not technically a content planning tool, Google calendar can be extremely useful for your content planning workflow.

-Set up future blog posts or social media updates in Google calendar so you can stay organized and always have an idea of what you’re working on next.
+Set up future blog posts or social media updates in Google Calendar so you can stay organized and always have an idea of what you’re working on next.

 How to use each content planning tool